sdtcsyl/cninfo/README.md

 2. user can click the exe ico and input the information as requested.

+Regarding Chinese input problem, please input 'chcp936' in the cmd windows every time when you want to use the cmd method to run the program.

 It has a shortcoming that the data in the website are not guaranteed to be completely stored into the database.